 Okay, so this isn’t really the end.
 There’s plenty more to do.
 The rest of the interpreter will focus on turning this core into something that can run a whole program from source code to completion.
-For that, we’ll need a main entry point that sets everything up, some sort of loop to step through the program, and builtins.
-Lots of builtins.
+For that, we’ll need a main entry point that sets everything up, some sort of loop to step through the program, and a bunch of builtins.

 The driving loop interp-run can use context-next to figure out what to run next, and either look it up as a function or push it to the stack as a literal:

 (: interp-run (Context Stack . -> .
 (Values Context Stack))) (define (interp-run ctx stack) (let-values ([(ctx v) (context-next ctx)]) (cond ; Program ended [(void? v) (values ctx stack)] ; Call a symbol [(symbol? v) (let-values ([(ctx stack) (interp-call ctx stack v)]) (interp-run ctx stack))] ; Push anything else to the stack [else (interp-run ctx (cons v stack))])))